sap-labs-france/ev-server/readme.md

 Only the **email** and the **name** are mandatory and must not exist in the database.

-Once done, rename the file to **user.json** and when you will start the server, you will get your user imported.
+Once done, rename the file to **user.json** and when you will start the server, you will get your user imported and the file will be renamed to **user-imported.json**.

+You can repeat the process with new users.

-Once done, you can ask from the dashboard to init the password which you will receive by email.
+Once done, you can get your password using the dashboard (you will receive it by email.)

 ### Notifications

-The user will receive a notification when, for instance, his vehicule will be charged.
+The user will receive a notification when, for instance, his vehicule will be fully charged.

-Only Email notification is implemented today.

 #### Email Notification

-In the **config.json** file edit the following info:
+In the **config.json**, set the following info:

 ```
   "Email": {